enasequence/read_docs/prog_09.md

 ## Analysis XML: analysis types

 The most distinguishing part of an analysis obect is contained in the `<ANALYSIS_TYPE>` block.
-Whatever element this block contains dictates what the analysis should contain and how it will be validated by ENA after it is submitted.
+Whatever element this block contains dictates the type of data the analysis should contain and how it will be validated by ENA after it is submitted.

-The most commonly used analysis types are `SEQUENCE_ASSEMBLY` used for genome assemblies and `SEQUENCE_VARIATION` used by European Variation Archive (EVA) for VCF variations.
+Examples of commonly used analysis types are `SEQUENCE_ASSEMBLY` used for genome assemblies and `SEQUENCE_VARIATION` used by European Variation Archive (EVA) for VCF variations.

 ## Analysis XML: attributes